CoinTracking February 8, 2026 | 9 min read

 06 The Logic Chain: Why Missing Transactions Affect Everything

 Missing transactions are not an isolated problem.
-They affect the entire chain – from crypto documentation through tax calculation to compliance.
+They affect the entire chain – from crypto accounting through tax calculation to compliance.

 The Sequence: